RoxanaPopescu/Aurelia/frontend/src/resources/styles/framework/readme.md

 For example, while the application interface and marketing material might all use e.g. the same font style, the appearance of that style will depend on the context.

-The context is set by applying the `context` attribute, which supports two values:
+The context is set by applying the `context` attribute, which currently supports one value:

 * `app` which indicates that the element represents an application.

-* `marketing` which indicates that the element represents marketing content.